 - Click any unfamiliar links or open any unrecognized or unwanted attachments; - Forward suspicious or unclear email messages to friends or colleagues; nor - Provide Sempra login credentials or any other personal or Company information.

-Learn more > Refer to the Information Security and Acceptable Use policy.
+Learn more > Refer to the Information Security and Acceptable Use Policy, or Information Security Manager and User Standard policies.